remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

         - The id of the app that initiated the change
     - user-id
         - Type: s
-        - The user id of the list that was removed
+        - The user id of the list that was updated
     - list-id
         - Type: s
-        - The id of the list that was removed
+        - The id of the list that was updated
     - list-name
         - Type: s
-        - The name of the list
+        - The name of the list that was updated

 ### MSSignedIn
 Emitted when the user signs in to a Microsoft account from the browser